 The candidate will create a pacing guide for 1 semester (two 9-week periods or half of a school year), a detailed map that lists 1 set of standards (national, state, or other published standards) to be taught daily for an entire semester for 1 grade level.
 The candidate must include time for pre- and post-assessments and the document must reflect school holidays and some “flexible time” to account for interruptions such as school events or inclement weather days.
 Candidates must include at 2 references in current APA format, a title page, and an abstract.
 (MLO: A, E, F)

 The candidate will design a benchmark assessment to measure the content taught in his or her Pacing Guide.
 The questions will measure students’ attainment of the content and will mirror the standardized assessments of the state in format and style.
 The candidate must include at least 2 questions per standard and include at least 1 reference in current APA format.
 (MLO: A, E, F, H)

-Each quiz will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will cover the Learn material for the assigned modules.
 Each quiz will be open-book/open-notes, contain 10 essay and multiple-choice questions, and have a 2-hour time limit.
-Each essay response must be at least 50 words and must include and cite, in current APA format, information from the textbook in the responses, as well as an APA-formatted reference at the bottom of the response.
+Each essay response must be at least 50 words and must include and cite, in current APA format, information from the textbook in the responses, as well as a current APA-formatted reference at the bottom of the response.
 (MLO: A, B, C, D)